History of AC Milan: 1970s

 In the 1970s, Milan won three Coppa Italia and its second Cup Winners' Cup during the 1972–73 season after beating Leeds United with a 1-0 score.
-In 1972, they reached the semi-final of the UEFA Cup, though falling to eventual Cup winners Tottenham Hotspur.
+In 1972, they reached the semi-final of the UEFA Cup, although falling to eventual Cup winners Tottenham Hotspur.
 But the main goal of the Rossoneri was the tenth Scudetto, which would have awarded the first stella ("star") to the team.
-For three years in a row, in 1971, 1972 and 1973, Milan ended up second in the league, after some memorable duels with Inter and Juventus.
-A strong 1972–73 season provided their best opportunity to achieve it, but ultimately proved a failure after a dramatic defeat against Hellas Verona on the last day of the season.
+For three consecutive seasons (1971, 1972 and 1973), Milan ended as second in the league, after some memorable duels with Inter and Juventus.
+Despite a strong 1972–73 season providing their best opportunity to achieve it, a dramatic defeat against Hellas Verona on the last day of the season end the chance.

 Milan had to wait until 1979 to win their tenth Scudetto, primarily being led by Gianni Rivera, who retired from football after this final triumph.
-This year also saw the debut of Franco Baresi, at his first full season with the club.
+That year the debut of Franco Baresi, at his first full season with the club.

-After this success, the team went into a period of decline.
+After this success, the team went into decline.
 The club in 1980 was involved in the Totonero scandal and as punishment was relegated to Serie B for the first time in its history.
 The scandal was centred around a betting syndicate paying players and officials to fix the outcome of matches.

 1980s

-In 1980–81, Milan handily won the Serie B championship, ensuring a swift return to Serie A, where it would suffer its worst season ever, in 1981–82, being relegated once again.
+In 1980–81, Milan handily won the Serie B championship enjoying a swift return in 1981–82 to Serie A, but then suffering its worst season ever and being relegated again.
 In 1983, Milan won the Serie B title for the second time in three seasons to return to Serie A, where they achieved a sixth-place finish in 1983–84.